sphinx-doc/sphinx/doc/glossary.rst

       use builders that e.g. check for broken links in the documentation, or build coverage information.

-      See :doc:`/usage/builders/index` for an overview over Sphinx's built-in builders.
+      See :doc:`/usage/builders/index` for an overview of Sphinx's built-in builders.

    configuration directory